Alysha-94/Alysha-94.github.io/README.md

 # My Online Portfolio
-I designed and made this static site as a way to show some of the projects I have worked on.
+A static site I designed and developed as a way to show some of the projects I have worked on.

 View it here: https://www.aiannetta.com